comunes/kune/DEV-GUIDE.md

 ### Guice

-[<http://code.google.com/p/google-guice/> Guice] is used in the server code for [<http://en.wikipedia.org/wiki/Inversion_of_Control> IoC].
+[Guice](http://code.google.com/p/google-guice/) is used in the server code for [IoC](http://en.wikipedia.org/wiki/Inversion_of_Control).
 As they describe «Put simply, Guice alleviates the need for factories and the use of new in your Java code.
 Think of Guice's @Inject as the new new.».

-In the GWT client code we use [<https://code.google.com/p/google-gin/> Gin], also based in Guice.
+In the GWT client code we use [Gin](https://code.google.com/p/google-gin/), also based in Guice.

-For details on how to use it, see the [<https://code.google.com/docreader/#p=google-guice&s=google-guice&t=Motivation> Guice User's Guide].
+For details on how to use it, see the [Guice User's Guide](https://code.google.com/docreader/#p=google-guice&s=google-guice&t=Motivation).

 ### Apache OpenJPA

-For db persistence, we use [<http://openjpa.apache.org/> OpenJPA].
-See the [<http://openjpa.apache.org/docs/openjpa-0.9.0-incubating/manual/manual.html> OpenJPA manual] for dev info.
+For db persistence, we use [OpenJPA](http://openjpa.apache.org/).

 ### Guice Persist

-We use [<https://code.google.com/p/google-guice/wiki/GuicePersist> Guice-Persist] and its dynamic finders.
+We use [Guice-Persist](https://code.google.com/p/google-guice/wiki/GuicePersist) and its dynamic finders.
 That is, Guice + Persistence + easy db query.
 See: UserFinder.java for a sample of finders.

 ### Lucene

 For content indexing, we use Lucene.
-We usually use [<http://www.hibernate.org/hib_docs/search/reference/en/html/> Hibernate Search - Apache Lucene Integration] documentation.
+We usually use [Hibernate Search - Apache Lucene Integration](http://www.hibernate.org/hib_docs/search/reference/en/html/) documentation.

 ## Client side (GWT)

 ### GIN

-[<https://code.google.com/p/google-gin/> Gin] is the IoC library that we use for GWT.
-For more documentation see [<https://code.google.com/p/google-gin/wiki/GinTutorial> the Gin tutorial].
+[Gin](https://code.google.com/p/google-gin/) is the IoC library that we use for GWT.
+For more documentation see the [Gin tutorial](https://code.google.com/p/google-gin/wiki/GinTutorial).
 See also our Guice section above.

 ### Emite

-[<https://github.com/EmiteGWT> emite] is our xmpp extensible library and client.
-See [<http://code.google.com/p/emite/w/list> the wiki] for more documentation about emite.
+[emite](https://github.com/EmiteGWT) is our xmpp extensible library and client.
+See [the wiki](http://code.google.com/p/emite/w/list) for more documentation about emite.
 It's a module totally independent of Kune, so you can also use emite in your website or project.

 We use these forks:
 <https://github.com/comunes/emite/>